-Once Medical Error Action Group started, it became the depository of an extraordinary number of medical treatment blunders and the scale of it is astonishing.
+“Medical Error Action Group is the depository of an extraordinary number of medical treatment blunders and the scale of it is astonishing.

 Doctors, give us a break — stick to practising on bunnies until you get it right before you get on to us.”

 LORRAINE LONG, founder of Medical Error Action Group, is Australia’s first and foremost advocate on medical error – someone of outstanding courage, tenacity, perception and fight.
 Lorraine has the background that proves it.
 She has first hand experience in medical error, patient deaths and injuries, coronial systems, hospital systems, government cover-ups, failures of justice, and the plight of people affected by medical error.